 Araguaney (Tabebuia chrysantha) – also called ipê-amarelo (‘yellow ipê’ in Portuguese) – is a native of Central America and north-western South America, widely cultivated for its abundance of bright yellow flowers, which emerge before the leaves.
 It is the national tree of Venezuela, chosen because the yellow colour of its flowers resembles one of the colurs on the Venezuelan flag.

 Araguaney is a very commonly planted ornamental tree in warmer parts of the world.
 These pictures are from the city of Taichung, Taiwan.
 (Photos copyright © by Kaj Halberg)

-In this picture, school children are sweeping fallen araguaney flowers in front of their school in Taichung, Taiwan.
+In this picture, school children are sweeping fallen araguaney flowers in front of their school in Taichung.
 (Photo copyright © by Kaj Halberg)

-A huge species of kelp, several stories high, in the Monterey Aquarium, California, United States.
+This huge species of kelp, several stories high, is to be seen in the gorgeous Monterey Aquarium, California.
 (Photo copyright © by Kaj Halberg)